 Let us now assume to run the above algorithms with a better I/O-subsystem, say one that is k times faster, and ask: How many data can be managed by this new PC?
-To address this question we solve the previous equations with the time-interval set to the length $k \times t$ , thus implicitly assuming to run the algorithms over the old PC but providing itself with k times more time.
-We get that the first algorithm perfectly scales by a factor k, the second algorithm scales by a factor $\sqrt{k}$ , whereas the last algorithm scales only of an additional term $\log_2 k$ .
+To address this question we solve the previous equations with the time-interval set to the length $k \times t$, thus implicitly assuming to run the algorithms over the old PC but providing itself with k times more time.
+We get that the first algorithm perfectly scales by a factor k, the second algorithm scales by a factor \sqrt{k} , whereas the last algorithm scales only of an additional term $\log_2 k$.
 Noticeably the improvement induced by a k-times more powerful PC for an exponential-time algorithm is totally negligible even in the presence of impressive (and thus unnatural) technology advancements!
-Super-linear algorithms, like the second one, are positively affected by technology advancements but their performance improvement decreases as the degree of the polynomial-time complexity grows: more precisely, if $C(n) = n^{\alpha}$ then a k-times more powerful PC induces a speed-up of a factor $\sqrt[6]{k}$ .
-Overall, it is not hazardous to state that the impact of a good algorithm is far beyond any optimistic forecasting for the performance of future (mechanical or SSD) disks.
+Super-linear algorithms, like the second one, are positively affected by technology advancements but their performance improvement decreases as the degree of the polynomial-time complexity grows: more precisely, if $C(n) = n^{\alpha}$ then a k-times more powerful PC induces a speed-up of a factor $\sqrt[n]{k}$.
+Overall, it is not hazardous to state that the impact of a good algorithm is far beyond any optimistic forecasting for the performance of future (mechanical or SSD) disks.2

 Given this appetizer about the "Power of Algorithms", let us now turn back to the problem of analyzing the performance of algorithms in modern PCs by considering the following simple example: Compute the sum of the integers stored in an array A[1,n].
 The simplest idea is to scan A and accumulate in a temporary variable the sum of the scanned integers.
-This algorithm executes n sums, accesses each integer in A once, and thus takes n steps.
-Let us now generalize this approach by considering a family of algorithms, denoted by $\mathcal{A}{s,b}$ , which differentiate themselves according to the pattern of accesses to A's elements, as driven by the parameters s and b.
-In particular $\mathcal{A}{s,b}$ looks at array A as logically divided into blocks of b elements each, say $A_i = A[i b + 1, (i + 1) b]$ for $j = 0, 1, 2, \dots, n/b - 1$ Then it sums all items in one block before moving to the next block that is s blocks apart on the right.
+This algorithm executes nsums, accesses each integer in A once, and thus takes n steps.
+Let us now generalize this approach by considering a family of algorithms, denoted by $\mathcal{A}{s,b}$, which differentiate themselves according to the pattern of accesses to A's elements, as driven by the parameters s and b.
+In particular $\mathcal{A}{s,b}$ looks at array A as logically divided into blocks of b elements each, say $A_i = A[j b + 1, (j + 1) b]$ for $j = 0, 1, 2, ..., n/b - 1.^3$ Then it sums all items in one block before moving to the next block that is s blocks apart on the right.
 Array A is considered cyclic so that, when the next block lies out of A, the algorithm wraps around it starting again from its beginning.
 Clearly not all values of s allow to take into account all of A's blocks (and thus sum all of A's integers).
-Nevertheless we know that if s is co-prime with n/b then $[s \times i \mod (n/b)]$ generates a permutation of the integers $\{0, 1, \dots, n/b - 1\}$ , and thus $\mathcal{A}{s,b}$ touches all blocks in A and hence sums all of its integers.
-But the specialty of this parametrization is that by varying s and b we can sum according to different patterns of memory accesses: from the sequential scan indicated above (setting s = b = 1), to a block-wise
+Nevertheless we know that if s is co-prime with n/b then $[s \times i \mod (n/b)]$ generates a permutation of the integers $\{0, 1, \ldots, n/b - 1\}$, and thus $\mathcal{A}{s,b}$ touches all blocks in A and hence sums all of its integers.
+But the specialty of this parametrization is that by varying s and b we can sum according to different patterns of memory accesses: from the sequential scan indicated above (setting s = b = 1), to a block-wise access (set a large b) and/or a random-wise access (set a large s).
+Of course, all algorithms $\mathcal{A}{s,b}$ are equivalent from a computational point of view, since they read exactly n integers and thus take n steps; but from a practical point of view, they have different time performance which becomes

-&lt;sup>2See [11] for an extended treatment of this subject.
+2See [11] for an extended treatment of this subject.